lightward/mechanic-tasks/docs/email-mechanic-form-submissions/README.md

 ## Replays and stopping

 Replaying an event or retrying an email after an uncertain response can send another notification.
 The IDs help correlate messages; they do not guarantee delivery exactly once.
 Disabling this task stops future notifications and leaves the shared webhook and other subscribed tasks intact.
-Moving shops requires configuring recipients, email approval, the new webhook topic and the imported form's new code again.
+When moving shops, configure recipients, email approval, and the new webhook topic again.
+If this task filters to one form, publish the imported form and select it in the **Form** dropdown.

 See [Mechanic's Email action](https://learn.mechanic.dev/core/actions/email).